Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Jet-root region

 It is clear that, to leading order in $\ve$, the inner problem (\ref{eqn:FullInner1})--(\ref{eqn:FullInner3}) is unchanged from the standard Wagner inner region, \cite{Howison1991}.
 Thus, the leading-order-inner solution is given parametrically by \begin{linenomath}

 \end{linenomath} where the fluid domain is in $\mbox{Im}(\zeta)>0$, the branch cuts are taken along the negative real-$\zeta$ axis and the free surface lies on $\zeta = \xi + \mbox{i}0$, $\xi<0$, \cite{Wagner1932}.
-The function $J(t)$ gives the leading-order jet thickness as we move out of the inner region, and is found by matching to be \begin{linenomath}
+The unknown function $C(t)$ may only be determined by proceeding to higher order in the asymptotic analysis, but it is not required for any of the predictions we make in the leading-order model.
+The function $J(t)$ gives the leading-order jet thickness as we move out of the inner region, and is found by matching the inner and outer fluid velocities to be \begin{linenomath}

 \end{linenomath} Note that the jet thickness at the jet-root depends on the pre-impact air-cushioning model through both $d(t)$, which satisfies the Wagner condition (\ref{eqn:d}) and through $S(t)$.
 By expanding (\ref{eqn:LOOComplexVelocity}) close to the contact point, we deduce that \begin{linenomath}